GabrielDCelery/personal-notes/01_project/memory-palace-normandy/galaxy-map-cic.md

                             [Pressly's Station]
 ```

 You enter from the top.
-Kelly is front left, comms terminal is front right, galaxy map is centre further in, Pressly is further right beyond the terminal.
+Galaxy map is centre.
+Kelly is immediately to your right, comms terminal is further right, Pressly is beyond the terminal.
 Flat workstations around the galaxy map — empty, negative space.

 ## Route Through the Room